+Most nosebleeds aren't serious.
+They usually can be stopped with home treatment.
 Most nosebleeds occur in the front of the nose and involve only one nostril.
 Some blood may drain down the back of the nose into the throat.
-These nosebleeds typically are not serious, and you can generally treat them yourself at home.

-A less common but more serious type of nosebleed starts in the back of the nose and often involves both nostrils.
+A less common but more serious type of nosebleed starts in the back of the nose.
+It often involves both nostrils.
 Large amounts of blood may run down the back of the throat.
-This type of nosebleed may occur more frequently in older adults because of health conditions they may have.
 You will need treatment from a doctor to control bleeding from this type of nosebleed.

 Stopping a nosebleed

 - Gently blow your nose to clear any clots.

 - Sit up straight and tip your head slightly forward.

 Do not tilt your head back.
 This may cause blood to run down the back of your throat, and you may swallow it.
 Swallowed blood can irritate your stomach and cause vomiting.
 And vomiting may make the bleeding worse or cause it to start again.
 Spit out any blood that gathers in your mouth and throat rather than swallowing it.

 - Use your thumb and forefinger to firmly pinch the soft part of your nose shut.

 The nose consists of a hard, bony part and a softer part made of cartilage.
 Nosebleeds usually occur in the soft part of the nose.